-Shopping at the end of the year has reached legendary proportions for bargain-hunting car shoppers.
-Even with a stock market that seems a bit shaky, the desire to get a new car before the new year goes on unabated.
-And yes, there are certainly good deals to be had as the end of the year approaches because many dealers are seeking to hit monthly and year-end sales targets.
-But you can’t go blindly into a dealership on December 31 and expect that you’ll come away with a great deal.
-This goes double for those who are going to lease, because end of the year leasing can be counter-intuitive.
+Shopping at the end of the model year has reached legendary proportions for bargain-hunting car shoppers.
+With the stock market on the upswing and the belief we will put the pandemic behind us, the desire to get a new car before the new model year begins is on the mind of bargain-hunters everywhere.
+Yes, there are certainly good deals to be had as the end of the model year approaches because many dealers are seeking to hit monthly sales targets and clear out last year’s stock.
+But you can’t go blindly into a dealership in August and expect that you’ll come away with a great deal.
+This goes double for those who are going to lease, because end of the model year leasing can be counter-intuitive.

 Negotiate the “cap cost”

-You can mitigate this significantly by negotiating the “capitalized cost” (cap cost) of the 2018 vehicle downward during your pre-lease negotiations, because it is a year old.
-Many lessees, however, don’t negotiate the cap cost at all; instead they allow the dealer to set the capitalized cost at the Manufacturers Suggested Retail Price or even higher, which will guarantee higher lease payments than if the dealer had agreed to a lower price.
+You can mitigate this significantly by negotiating the “capitalized cost” (cap cost) of the 2020 vehicle downward during your pre-lease negotiations, because it is in residual terms about to become a year old.
+Many lessees, however, don’t negotiate the cap cost at all.
+Instead they allow the dealer to set the capitalized cost at the Manufacturers Suggested Retail Price or even higher, which will guarantee higher lease payments than if the dealer had agreed to a lower price.

 Bargain on the interest rate